sismics/docs/README.md

 How to build Docs from the sources
 ----------------------------------

-Prerequisites: JDK 7 with JCE, Maven 3, Tesseract 3.02
+Prerequisites: JDK 8 with JCE, Maven 3, Tesseract 3 or 4

 Docs is organized in several Maven modules: